Rotor aeroplanes –

 The D.9 was an unequal-span biplane (sesquiplane) begun in 1913, apparently as a successor to the rather slow and antiquated D.8.
 For whatever reason the design turned sour and the drawings were never finished.

 Dunne went back to the drawing-board and developed another revised wing profile for his usual biplane layout, calling it the D.10.
 Rather than build a whole new prototype he built a set of wings and grafted them onto a D.8 fuselage.
 Trim tests were carried out and his test pilot N S Percival probably took it out for flight trials.
 Dunne later said that it was another failure.

 Shortly before the outbreak of war, Dunne's Syndicate sold its assets to Armstrong Whitworth.
 Dunne updated the D.8 yet again to produce a new D.11 design.
 Work on a prototype at Armstrong's was under way when war broke out and the project was shelved.

 In 1939 Dunne dusted off his old ideas to update them for modern warfare.
 Various applications were considered, including single-engined fighters and twin-engined reconnaissance/bombers, all under the banner of the D.12.
-The inevitable models explored variations on a graceful long, swept and gently tapered wing attached to a streamlined fuselage, being overall more clean and slender than the Pterodactyls.
+The inevitable models explored variations on a graceful long, swept and gently tapered wing attached to a streamlined fuselage, being overall more clean and slender than Hill's older Pterodactyls.
 Among them they threw up an especially promising design with quite radical aerodynamics: